Credit Transfer Policies

 Equivalent college credit in harmony with the College curriculum will be granted for those students who complete International Baccalaureate curriculum and exams according to policies developed by individual departments.

-Refer to the Credit by Examination Brochure [pdf] for more information.
+Refer to the AP, IB, and CLEP Scores page for more information.